 Perhaps you decided to make some delicious pancakes for breakfast this morning.
 This is a breakfast food that is going to appeal to the whole family, assuming that everything turns out well.

 The problem is that some people do encounter issues when making pancakes.
-For instance, you might have noticed that your pancakes turned out very dense for some reason.
+For instance, you might have noticed that they turned out very dense for some reason.

 Dense pancakes might not be all that appealing because they’re harder to eat.
 They might be too filling and they’re likely going to be sort of hard to chew as well.

 Why are your pancakes dense and what can be done to fix this issue?
-Keep reading to explore the reasons why pancakes will turn out dense so that you can keep this from happening moving forward.
+Keep reading to explore the reasons why this can happen so that you can keep it from happening moving forward.

 1 – You Used More Eggs Than Necessary